corrode/corrode.github.io/content/pro/_index.md

 <p class="pro-section-subtitle pro-subtitle-wide">
     Learning Rust can feel overwhelming.
     With all the resources and distractions of the internet, it can be hard to know what to work on first... or even work up the motivation to start.
-    While LLMs are great for automating the busywork, building true intuition and writing robust systems requires deep understanding.
+    LLMs are great for automating the busywork, but building true intuition and writing robust systems requires deep understanding.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
     Programming exists not just as source code, but as mental models in our brains.